 The more you pay attention to healthy habits, the more likely you are to keep hormones balanced and digestion flowing smoothly.
 I know that you’ve heard this all before, but I can’t emphasize it enough – your personal choices make the biggest difference!

 So what do healthy lifestyle habits look like?
 Fill your plate with fresh, whole foods as often as possible.
 Avoid processed convenience foods – the time savings isn’t worth the health cost.
 Eat plenty of fiber (split peas, lentils, black beans, broccoli, brussels sprouts, berries, and whole grains are all great sources).

 Stay well hydrated, well rested, and active.
 Quit smoking, and indulge in alcohol sparingly, if at all.

 I can almost hear some of you groaning, calling me a “killjoy.”
 But I promise you – it’s just old habits that have you thinking that way.
 When you let them go and build new, healthier, habits I think you’ll feel so great that you’ll agree the change is worth it!

-Healthy habits don’t have to be boring, either.
+And it doesn’t have to be boring!
 The internet is full of delicious recipes that use nothing but whole foods and spices.
 Water infused with fresh fruit or cucumber is a refreshing change.
 Trying something new to stay active could lead to a whole new social group – it did for me when I began dancing!

 You Don’t Have to Be Held Hostage By Digestive Issues

-I have so much information available in my health library to help you find the path to better health, and I’m available in person at my clinic or online for consultation.
-Please don’t hesitate to reach out for support – or to share your successes.
+There’s a wealth of information available in my health library to help you find the path to better health.
+Please don’t hesitate to reach out for more support – or to share your successes.
 I love to hear from my readers!

 Reviewed by Dr. Mark Menolascino, MD